katlande/scCoExpress/scCoExpress.md

 #### Here we can see that the top 25% of genes have a much wider range of abundance.
 Parition accuracy relies strongly on the abundance of genes in the partitions being relatively similar, so these very high abundance outliers need to be pruned out.
 We’ll set our top quantile to 0.96 for this comparison.

 ## Running Co-Expression
+#### Note: Parameters used here are NOT recommended for actual datasets.
+More information on how to modify these settings can be found in the commented text below.
 ``` r
 # select 10 random genes to query for co-expression:
 genes <- c("PCMT1", "XCL2", "RNF130", "SDPR", "FCN1", "CD8A", "DNAJC2", "PPP3CC", "TPM4", "IL7R")